open-cogsci/datamatrix/doc-pelican/content/pages/install.md

 ## Dependencies

 `DataMatrix` requires only the Python standard library.
-That is, you can use it without installing any additional Python packages.
+That is, you can use it without installing any additional Python packages (although the pip and conda packages install some of the optional dependencies by default).
 Python 3.7 and higher are supported.

 The following packages are required for extra functionality: